tomjoht/tomjoht.github.io/_posts/2015/2015-09-29-how-are-you-doing-docs.md

 categories:
 - technical-writing
 keywords:
-summary: "I'm publishing my documentation through Jekyll, delivering the content on internal servers for internal customers, and delivering it on Salesforce.com for external customers.
+description: "I'm publishing my documentation through Jekyll, delivering the content on internal servers for internal customers, and delivering it on Salesforce.com for external customers.
 I wish I had a better delivery mechanism externally other than Salesforce, but authentication solutions are either complicated or costly."
 ---

 A reader asks,